 Not all backyard birds are equally welcomed at every bird feeder, house, or bath.
 Certain species have reputations for voracious appetites that will deprive other, more timid birds from needed meals, or they may be bullies that will chase away other birds.
-Still other species are invasive birds that can overtake the nesting areas and feeding grounds of native species.
-Savvy birders, however, will quickly recognize these less desirable birds and can take safe, easy measures to discourage their visits if they would prefer these feathered fiends to stay away.
+Still, other species are invasive birds that can overtake the nesting areas and feeding grounds of native species.
+Savvy birders, however, will quickly recognize these less desirable birds and can take safe, easy measures to discourage their visits if they would prefer these feathered friends to stay away.

-Note: Even if these birds are not necessarily welcome at your feeders, most of these species are still protected under the Migratory Bird Treat Act and similar legislation.
+Note: Even if these birds are not necessarily welcome at your feeders, most of these species are still protected under the Migratory Bird Treaty Act and similar legislation.
 If you want to discourage certain birds from your yard, always do so safely and responsibly!

 01 of 12